City of Davis, CA

 The Davis Wetlands are located approximately 1 mile east of the City of Davis Wastewater Treatment Facility located at 45400 County Road 28H, Davis, CA

 The 400-acre Davis Wetlands Project is part of a growing effort throughout the Central Valley to preserve and restore native habitats and the wildlife they support.
 The Wetlands is one of the City's most valuable open space resources.
-It utilizes reclaimed wastewater to provide wildlife habitat, recreation, and environmental learning opportunities.
+It utilizes reclaimed wastewater to provide wildlife habitat, wildlife viewing and environmental learning opportunities.

 Common Wildlife and Plants Found at the Davis Wetlands (PDF)